Sainte-Agathe-de-Lotbinière: History

+The parishes of Sainte-Agathe were merged in 1999.

 Geography

 Sainte-Agathe-de-Lotbinière's territory, located at the foot of the Appalachian Mountains, is crossed by small water streams and presents a predominantly agricultural and forestry character.
 The territory mainly grows a mixed forest and is part of the hemiborated climatic zone.

 The municipality covers 167.04 km squared of surface area, which is about 10% of the Lotbinière MRC territory.

 In terms of distance, the citizens need to travel 30 km to get to the autoroute 20 highway at Laurier-Station and they are located at 45 minutes from Quebec City, 30 minutes from Sainte-Marie-de-Beauce and from Thetford Mines, the main surrounding cities.